Responses to the 2021 BBFAW Survey

 We have entered into multiple long-term agreements to meet cage-free requirements from our customers, including construction of new housing and re-modeling of existing housing.

 In Brazil, we source a small amount of eggs for our mayonnaise brands and have committed to transitioning 100% of our eggs for this mayonnaise to cage-free by 2025.
 We are part of a working group of companies in Brazil designing a transition plan with numerous egg suppliers to ensure an adequate supply of cage-free eggs to the market.

 Our broiler poultry operations understand the importance of proper animal welfare and embrace a commitment to uphold the highest standards.
-Birds and meat for our supply chain are sourced from leading poultry companies, with live birds cared for by experienced personnel throughout our global supply chains and in compliance with all applicable local regulations.
+Birds and meat for our supply chain are sourced either from our own integrated poultry operations or for further processing from leading poultry companies, with live birds cared for by experienced personnel throughout our global supply chains and in compliance with all applicable local regulations.
 Our suppliers operate with comprehensive agricultural assurance schemes, most of which are externally audited by independent third-party organizations.